-Any services provided by Parent to the Corporation beyond the services covered by the Annual Services Fees are billed to the Corporation at cost or on a cost plus basis as described in each of the Services Agreements or on such other basis as the Corporation and Parent agree.
-The Services Agreements provided the Corporation the option to utilize the Parent's Domestic Operations Group Food Services Division (the "Food Services Division") to (i) provide the Corporation with technical assistance in the areas of equipment specifications, kitchen layout and design, menu development, nutritional analysis and field support and training (for services the Corporation has reimbursed Parent for direct and indirect costs associated with providing such services), and (ii) manage and operate the food services at certain of the Corporation's facilities (for which the Corporation agreed to pay Parent a price established on a negotiated basis which is no less favorable than the charges for comparable services from unaffiliated third parties).
-Commencing in October 1995, the Corporation ceased contracting with the Food Services Division of Parent to obtain meals for inmates at all but two of the facilities it managed.
+Any services provided by Parent to the Corporation beyond the services covered by the Annual Services Fees are billed to the Corporation at cost or on a cost plus basis as described in each of the Services Agreement or on such other basis as the Corporation and Parent agree.
+The Services Agreement provided the Corporation the option to utilize the Parent's Domestic Operations Group Food Services Division (the "Food Services Division") to (i) provide the Corporation with technical assistance in the areas of equipment specifications, kitchen layout and design, menu development, nutritional analysis and field support and training (for services the Corporation has reimbursed Parent for direct and indirect costs associated with providing such services), and (ii) manage and operate the food services at certain of the Corporation's facilities (for which the Corporation agreed to pay Parent a price established on a negotiated basis which is no less favorable than the charges for comparable services from unaffiliated third parties).
 Since October 1995, the Corporation has provided meals for inmates at the facilities it operates in accordance with regulatory, client and nutritional requirements.

-The following table sets forth certain amounts billed to the Corporation during fiscal 1995, fiscal 1996 and fiscal 1997 for services not covered by the Annual Services Fee paid under the 1994 and 1996 Services Agreement.
+The following table sets forth certain amounts billed to the Corporation during fiscal 1996, fiscal 1997and fiscal 1998 for services not covered by the Annual Services Fee paid under the 1996 Services Agreement.

-FISCAL 1995 FISCAL 1996 FISCAL 1997 Food Services \$3,903,000 \$ 450,000 \$ 461,000 Casualty Insurance Premiums (1) 2,169,000 3,306,000 4,957,000 Interest Charges (Income) (2) (172,000) 40,000 10,000 Office Rental (3) 106,000 269,000 285,000 TOTAL \$6,006,000 \$4,065,000 \$5,713,000
+FISCAL 1996 FISCAL 1997 FISCAL 1998 Food Services \$ 450,000 \$ 461,000 \$ 839,000 Casualty Insurance Premiums (1) 3,306,000 4,957,000 7,423,000 Interest Charges (Income) (2) 40,000 10,000 (122,000) Office Rental (3) 269,000 285,000 360,000 TOTAL \$ 4,065,000 \$5,713,000 \$ 8,500,000

 - (1) Casualty insurance premiums relate to workers' compensation, general liability and automobile insurance coverage obtained through Parent's Insurance Program.
 Substantially, all of the casualty insurance premiums represented premiums paid to a captive reinsurance company that is wholly owned by Parent.
-Under the terms of each of the Services Agreements, the Corporation also has the option to continue to participate in certain other insurance policies maintained by Parent for which the Corporation reimburses Parent for direct and indirect costs associated in providing such services. - (2) The Corporation is charged interest on intercompany indebtedness and charges interest on intercompany loans at rates that reflect Parent's average interest costs on long-term debt, exclusive of mortgage financing.
-Prior to the IPO, for purposes of computing interest expense, it was assumed that debt represented 50% of the Corporation's total capital. - (3) Effective January 3, 1994, the Corporation entered into a two-year lease agreement with Parent providing for the rental of approximately 5,361 square feet of office space at its corporate headquarters in Coral Gables, Florida at an annual rate of \$106,400 (\$19.84 per square foot) plus certain common area maintenance charges (on terms which the Corporation believes to be no less favorable to the Corporation than could have been obtained from unaffiliated third parties).
+Under the terms of each of the Services Agreement, the Corporation also has the option to continue to participate in certain other insurance policies maintained by Parent for which the Corporation reimburses Parent for direct and indirect costs associated in providing such services. - (2) The Corporation is charged interest on intercompany indebtedness and charges interest on intercompany loans at rates that reflect Parent's average interest costs on long-term debt, exclusive of mortgage financing. - (3) Effective January 3, 1994, the Corporation entered into a two-year lease agreement with Parent providing for the rental of approximately 5,361 square feet of office space at its corporate headquarters in Coral Gables, Florida at an annual rate of \$106,400 (\$19.84 per square foot) plus certain common area maintenance charges (on terms which the Corporation believes to be no less favorable to the Corporation than could have been obtained from unaffiliated third parties).
 In 1995, the Parent sold the office building and relocated its headquarters to Palm Beach Gardens, Florida, in March 1996.
 The Corporation has relocated its corporate offices to Parent's new headquarters.
-Effective February 15, 1996, the Corporation entered into a 15-year agreement with Parent providing for the rental of approximately 14,672 square feet of office space at its new corporate headquarters in Palm Beach Gardens, Florida, at an annual rate of \$285,519 (\$19.50 per square foot) (on terms which the Corporation believes to be no less favorable to the Corporation than could have been obtained from unaffiliated third parties).
+Effective February 15, 1996, the Corporation entered into a 15-year agreement with Parent providing for the rental of approximately 14,672 square feet of office space at its new corporate headquarters in Palm Beach Gardens, Florida, at an annual rate of \$285,519 (\$19.50 per square foot) on terms which the Corporation believes to be no less favorable to the Corporation than could have been obtained from unaffiliated third parties.
+In 1998, the Corporation increased the space it rents by approximately 1,600 square feet and paid common area maintenance charges related to 1997 and 1998.